witekbobrowski/wwdc19-submission/README.md

 1. Clone repository
 2. Open Playground with Xcode
-3. Have fun sending quacks with mediocre Sentimental Analysis
+3. Have fun sending quacks with mediocre Sentiment Analysis